The World Health Organization’s latest figures show that dementia disease affects more than 50 million people in the world today.

 What Causes Dementia?

 Since dementia is the collective term for various neurological disorders, it can be caused by multiple factors.

 Studies show that some types of dementia are genetic such as Alzheimer’s and frontotemporal dementia.
 Some other forms of dementia, such as dementia pugilistica, are usually a result of direct brain injury or a decrease of blood flow to the brain.
 Oxygen deprivation is also known to increase the risk of dementia.
 Tumors that compress the brain cells or nerve cells can also cause dementia disease.

 Understanding the Symptoms of Dementia

-They may become socially withdrawn, unhappy, and have constant mood swings.
+The person suffering from stages of dementia or symptoms of Alzheimer’s disease may become socially withdrawn, unhappy, and have constant mood swings.